 Art Classes: PreK 3s and 4s

-In art class, students work with our Artist in Residence in a studio setting.
+In art class, students work with our artist-in-residence in a studio setting.
 Our preschoolers work in whole group instruction or sometimes in small groups, which rotate each week, depending on the project being developed.
 Since art is a centerpiece to preschool learning in the classroom, our preschool art class curriculum is designed to be a deeper and richer artistic experience.
-Students use a wide variety of tactile materials, such as clay, watercolors, sculpture materials, fabric and paint, in an environment where creativity is key.
+Students use a wide variety of tactile materials, such as clay, watercolors, sculpture materials, fabric, and paint, in an environment where creativity is key.
 Preschool art is about self-expression; the adult’s hand should not be seen in the preschool art piece.
 Preschool art is about process; all pieces should look individual and one-of-a-kind.
 We integrate our curriculum so that the themes being developed in the preschool classroom are also explored artistically in art class.
 We want our students to have the opportunity to demonstrate what they are learning in other disciplines (language arts, science, mathematics) through the creation of a work of art.

-Art Classes: Kindergarten and First Grade
+Art Classes: Kindergarten

 Music: PreK 3s and 4s